 Part of being a DIYer and wanna be Homesteader is learning new things like canning.
 I have put off canning and even envied those who knew how to can due to lack of experience and lack of basic canning equipment!
 I was particularly envious of those whose mother’s did not teach them but they took a leap of faith to learn on their own.
+So far I have canned applesauce, apple butter and elderberry juice.

 I know there are lots of thoughts about basic canning equipment and what you MUST have but I just want to share with you what canning equipment I own and how to use it.
 I suggest you start out simple and build up your supplies as you build your skills!